When choosing between the many types of accounting or business degrees available, you will also have to opt for one of the many delivery formats.

 5. Part-time programs

-If you need to work during your studies but would like to benefit from the features of an on-campus degree, a part-time program may be right for you.
+If you need to work during your studies but would like to benefit from the features of on-campus higher education, a part-time licensure program may be right for you.

 While a part-time degree will take longer to complete and may also cost more, it will allow you more time to work as the coursework is spread out over a longer time period.
 Classes are usually held during the evenings so as not to interfere with your professional life.

-Whether your degree is part-time or full-time should not affect your employability, provided that you make sure to attend networking events and gain experience outside the classroom.
+Whether your degree is part-time or full-time should not affect your employability.
+However, this is provided that you make sure to attend networking events and gain financial accounting experience outside the classroom.

-If you already hold a job that you would like to keep, a part-time degree can be the perfect way of achieving the additional qualification to help you advance in your field.
+Do you already hold a job that you would like to keep?
+If so, a part-time degree can be the perfect way of achieving the additional qualification to help you advance in your field.

 6. Cohort programs

 Studies have shown that some students may benefit from learning in teams.
-Cohort programs apply this principle by having a group of students take the same classes and pursue the same educational path in order to help create a team of peers that can teach and support each other.
+Cohort programs apply this principle by having a group of students take the same classes on accounting principles and pursue the same educational path.
+Consequently, this helps to create a team of peers that can teach and support each other while pursuing their credit hours.

-This approach may be encountered in on-campus programs, but more often in online programs that try to mimic the offline learning experiences.
+This accounting degree program may be encountered in on-campus programs.
+However, it’s more often found in online programs that try to mimic the offline learning experiences.
 Such a program may have an online community of accounting students going through the course at the same pace.

 Whether cohort learning is right for you depends on your style of learning.
 But what you should consider first is the reputation, accreditation and past results of the respective program.